New Richmond Bridge - Stage 2

 Background

-The bridge between Richmond and North Richmond provides a vital crossing of the Hawkesbury River, and carries an average of 31,000 vehicles per day with a single lane in each direction.
+The bridge between Richmond and North Richmond provides a vital crossing of the Hawkesbury River and carries an average of 31,000 vehicles per day with a single lane in each direction.

-• upgraded the intersection of Kurrajong Road and Old Kurrajong Road
+• Kurrajong Road and Old Kurrajong Road

-• made significant progress on the upgrade of the intersection of March Street and Bosworth Street.
+• March Street and Bosworth Street.

 Next steps